 We had high hopes for the concept of this product.
-What if there was a garlic concentrate that we could use in our cooking?
-Unfortunately, the ingredient list is cottonseed oil and oil of garlic.
-Neither is to be recommended.
-Cottonseed oil is often derived from crops that receive heavy pesticide use and oil of garlic is on our no-go list.
+What if there were a garlic concentrate that we could use in our cooking?
+The ingredient list is cottonseed oil and oil of garlic.
+Cottonseed oil is often derived from crops that receive heavy pesticide use.

 Fondo di Toscana Double Roasted Garlic Oil

 Ingredients list extra virgin olive oil and natural garlic flavor.

 Giusto Sapore Italian Garlic Infused Extra Virgin Olive Oil